Employment Partnerships Program

 Application process

-• You will receive an email confirmation that your submission has been received, normally within 3 business days.
+• You will receive an email confirmation your submission has been received, usually within 3 business days.

 • EPP staff will assess the application to ensure each submission includes the required information.

-• Complete applications will be evaluated based on the criteria below.
+• Complete applications will be evaluated based on budget and activity eligibility criteria.

 Application evaluation